luhuimao/morgan/book/src/cluster.md

    each node share its batch with its peers.
 3. Repeat the previous step recursively until all nodes have all batches.

-Solana rotates leaders at fixed intervals, called *slots*.
+Morgan rotates leaders at fixed intervals, called *slots*.
 Each leader may only produce entries during its allotted slot.
 The leader therefore timestamps transactions so that validators may lookup the public key of the designated leader.
 The leader then signs the timestamp so that a validator may verify the